Faezehazadi/python/assignment_11/readme.md

 methods are functions associated with a specific object or class and are utilized to perform particular assignments.

 ### fraction class
-sum = the sum function can add 2 fractions . sub = the sub function can subtracts 2 fractions. mul = the mul function can multiplies 2 fractions. div = the div function can divides 2 fractions.
+sum = the sum function can add 2 fractions. sub = the sub function can subtracts 2 fractions. mul = the mul function can multiplies 2 fractions. div = the div function can divides 2 fractions.